pages-themes/minimal/pages/guidelines/planning.md

 ### Granularity

 It is possible to choose from Process Description (most detailed), Activity Flow (middle level of details) and top-level view in Activity Flow (minimal details and many omitted interactions).
-The top-level view often takes the form of a cellular interaction diagram, especially for immune system disorders (for example, https://asthma-map.org/ci).
+The top-level view often takes the form of a cellular interaction diagram, especially for immune system disorders (for example, [AsthmaMap Cellular Interactions](https://asthma-map.org/ci)).

 ### Domain experts